 An around the world trip can, by the way, be done more cheaply.
-My favorite “email me cheap flights, please” service, Flights From Home, recently put one together on Christmas that sends people to Hawaii, Japan, Thailand, Norway, Denmark, then back home for $1,043.
+My favorite “email me cheap flights, please” service, Flights From Home, recently put one together that sent people to Hawaii, Japan, Thailand, Norway, Denmark, then back home for $1,043.
 That’s only five flights, though, so please excuse my profligacy.

 Cheap stays in private hostel rooms, AirBNB… or with friends

 Look, man, I don’t know why you’re traveling around the world.
 For me, a big part of the rationale of how this trip came about was that I had people I wanted to see — and who wanted to see me! — in all of Australia, Lebanon, and Spain.
 I had told these people that I was going to visit them, and I was tired of halfheartedly lying to them.

 This meant that I had absolutely free lodging in two different cities for a combined six nights: Adelaide and Beirut.
 (My Madrid friend’s apartment situation was a bit tighter.)
 That’s really nice of them, and certainly saved me hundreds.